 “Nurses provide services which extend far beyond patient care, offering patient education, driving progress for public health, and advocating for the needs of those in their care.
 I am thrilled to be a part of the Aster Guardians Global Nursing Award 2023 as a Grand Jury.
 I strongly believe that encouraging and supporting nurses is more important than ever and this initiative by Aster DM Healthcare is surely inspiring many nurses.”

 Professor Sheila Tlou

+She was appointed by the president of Botswana to serve as the titular Head of the Botswana Open University.
+She also served as Chairperson of the Southern African Development Community (SADC) Ministers of Health, and the African Union Ministers of Health.
 She has made outstanding achievements in the development of the nursing profession both in her own country and abroad.
 She published numerous articles and books on international health and development issues.